Minimize classroom interruptions using hand signals in 3rd, 4th, and 5th grade classrooms

 • throwing something away

 If you're a flexible teacher with unending patience, using hand signals in your upper elementary classroom might not make a lick of difference to you.
 But if you're anything like me, this is an easy change that could keep you from getting so frustrated with the constant interruptions in the classroom.
+Use this free list of classroom routines to help you figure out which procedures might benefit from hand signals!

 You might also like these other tips for helping your upper elementary classroom run more smoothly and efficiently.